AMENDMENTS TO THE POSH ACT PROPOSED IN 2024 LIMITATION AND CONCILIATION

 Without Conciliation

-1. The absence of conciliation might deter complainants from coming forward, fearing the implications of a formal inquiry, such as potential retaliation or the severe consequences for the respondent.
+1. The absence of conciliation might deter complainants from coming forward, fearing the implications of a formal inquiry, such as potential retaliation or severe consequences for the respondent.

 2. A formal inquiry can be lengthy and stressful, possibly aggravating the complainant's distress and leading to prolonged periods of uncertainty and anxiety.